rudanov/stat_project/proposal.md

 ## What questions and/or concerns do you have about your project?
 For a long time there's a consensus in the community, that Radiant side has an advantage.
 I am about to find out if that's true, was it ever true, and if there was a moment when it stopped being true.
+Additionally, the main question can be answered for different in-game skill groups, to find out if the effect is more noticeable in low-level or high-level matches.